Anosmia: When Your Nose Doesn't Know

 Of the five senses, smell is probably the most taken-for-granted sense.
 Have you ever wondered what life would be like without the ability to smell things?

 There is a name for this condition; the medical community calls it anosmia (an-OHZ-me-uh).
-Depending on the cause, anosmia may be temporary or permanent.
+Depending on the cause, anosmia may be a temporary or permanent condition.

 The Anatomy of Smell

 Your sense of smell originates from olfactory nerves in the brain.
 At the top of the nasal passages, and behind the eyes, is a small patch of neurons contain hundreds of odor receptors.

 These nerve cells or olfactory receptor neurons are out in the open, so they come into contact with the air.
 Tiny hair-like projections called cilia increase the surface area of these neurons.

 Anything with a scent has odor molecules, light and volatile chemicals that are released into the air through evaporation.
 Non-volatile solids, such as steel, have no scent because nothing can evaporate from them.

 What Causes Anosmia?

 Many things can contribute to smell disorders.
 The common cold is the usual culprit, creating a temporary loss of smell.
 Other conditions include influenza, sinus infection, hay fever, chronic congestion, or sneezing that is unrelated to allergies.